Prana permeates all living beings and matter and pranic energy is the energy that moves the entire body system

-The yogic texts often differ in their description of the five prana and their locations.
+A word of caution: The yogic texts often differ in their description of the five prana and their locations.
 This should not confuse the practitioner.
 One should remember that the energy body is comprehended in the realm of experience, where the boundaries are neither black nor white.
 The key is to continue honing’s one’s own experience.

 The FIVE Pranic energies